-In terms of tracking, those numbers that need a Grade 12 credits, as I mentioned earlier, that is one of the recommendations where the Grade 12 level is where the students need extra support.
-So we can commit to working with the Nunavut Arctic College to look at that information and see what level courses, and what supports further that the students do need to attain their Pathway to Adult Secondary School Diploma.
+In terms of tracking, those numbers that need grade 12 credits, as I mentioned earlier, it is one of the recommendations where the grade 12 level is where the students need extra support.
+We can commit to working with Nunavut Arctic College to look at that information and see what level courses, and what supports further that the students do need to attain their Pathway to Adult Secondary School Diploma.
 Quana, Mr. Chairman.